Students may enter their exhibit for one Special Awards Theme.

 An exhibit displaying the best application of statistical methods and reasoning.
 Students will need to work through some or all of the following actions: Identify a problem, carry out an experiment or survey, analyse data and report conclusions using words, numbers and graphs working together to communicate the findings from their data.
 An exhibit that uses the most suitable mathematical modelling for their project.

-Sponsored by NZ Statistical Association and Statistics New Zealand
+Sponsored by New Zealand Statistical Association

-Northern Benchtop Science Award
+Northern Benchtops Manufacturing Award

-Sponsored by Northern Benchtop Ltd
+Sponsored by Northern Benchtops Ltd